PoliticsHome | Only the latest five entries on the PhiWire are visible to non-subscribers

 - Sign up to see last 24 hours

 Dont have an account?Sign up here

-Labour press release Sadiq Khan MP, Labour's Shadow Justice Secretary, commenting on tonight’s defeat for Labour’s amendments to the Government’s Justice and Security Bill, said: “It’s disappointing that Labour’s attempts to re-introdu...
+Labour party press release Sadiq Khan MP, Labour's Shadow Justice Secretary, commenting on the Government’s announcement on female offenders, said: "This latest Government announcement will do little to address the problem of too many w...
 Continue to article

 Sadiq Khan has said the Prime Minister's plans for new 'punitive' community sentences are based on "false targets" and could endanger public safety.

 The Shadow Justice Secretary said the plans would need funding that the Government does not appear to have.

 He said: "The Government need to answer important questions about how they propose to fund increased use of community sentences given the Ministry of Justice budget faces budget cuts of a quarter.